 “The days of not treating fuel in non-cold months are slowly going away.
-Fleets need to protect their investment and use additives on a regular basis.
+Fleets need to protect their investment and use additives regularly.
 It will keep engines clean and running as the manufacturer intended, while optimizing fuel economy and lowering emissions,” de Waard continued.

-Badal of Chevron agreed that cold weather diesel fuel additives are the most commonly used, and adds diesel fuel injector cleaner to the list as well.
+Badal of Chevron agreed that cold weather diesel fuel additives are the most commonly used and added diesel fuel injector cleaner to the list as well.

 “Ensuring clean injectors helps provide better engine performance and maintain fuel economy performance, and cold weather additives ensure cold flow from diesel fuel in cold or winter weather,” he said.